mlehotay/rogue/doc/readme.txt

 play.
 Help is also available within the game by using the '?' and '/' commands.

 To get the latest version of Rogue Clone IV, visit http://rogueclone.sourceforge.net on the web.
-At our web site you will find news about current and upcoming releases, information about the Rogue Clone IV mailing lists, forms for submitting patches and bug reports, nightly development snapshots, and up-to-the-minute source code from our CVS repository.
+At the web site you will find news about current and upcoming releases, information about the Rogue Clone IV mailing lists, forms for submitting patches and bug reports, nightly development snapshots, and up-to-the-minute source code from our CVS repository.